 - Find out more: read our guide to the best and worst investment platforms

-Which?'s rating for customer satisfaction is based on feedback from real customers.
-We ask investors to rate their current platform for the quality of its online tools, customer service, and investment information.
-We also ask if the available investments meets their needs, whether the platform represents value for money and whether they'd recommend it to someone else.
+The Which? rating for customer satisfaction is based on feedback from real customers.
+We ask investors to rate their current platform for the quality of its online tools, customer service and investment information.
+We also ask if the available investments meets their needs, whether the platform represents good value for money and whether they would recommend it.

 However, to be named a Which?
 Recommended Provider (WRP), customer satisfaction alone won't suffice; we also consider platform fees.